corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 We validated the maxmin and lastfirst procedures against manual calculations on several small example data sets, including that of Example\nbs\ref{ex:relative-rank}.
 We also validated the C++ and R implementations against each other on several larger data sets, including as part of the benchmark tests reported in the next section.
-We invite readers to experiment with new cases and to request or contribute additional features.

 ### Benchmark tests